DevOps-With-Babar-Zahoor/.github/profile/readme.md

      1. OSFP Membership number is not written
      2. The name is not written.
   1. The issue is not opened in the relevant/right topic, for example issue is about Linux and is opened in Kubernetes ❌🔄
+- Check the submitted URL of the readme.md (only click if the URL is from domain https://github.com/) ⚠️
+  * Please don't click if the URL domain is not github.com (that could be an unsafe URL) ❌
 - Evaluate technically based on your experience 💻
 - If need some further questions, add some comments, and do a "Request for Information" 🗣️❓
 - If all is completed, write OK in comments and close the issue ✅👌